Jurisdiction of the Supreme Court

-The exception to this practice arises in the case of a decision by the Supreme Court regarding the validity of a law having regard to the provisions of the Constitution.
+The exception to this practice arises in the case where a Bill is referred to the Supreme Court by the President under Article 26 of the Constitution.
 In such cases the Constitution provides that the decision shall be pronounced by such Judge as the Court shall direct and that no other opinion on such question shall be pronounced nor shall the existence of any such other opinion be disclosed.
-A similar provision applies where a Bill is referred to the Supreme Court by the President under Article 26 of the Constitution.

 Administration of Justice in Public